NEELAMSINGHH/TO-DO/README.md

 # TO-DO

-// created a personalized TO-DO list you can add your tasks/events/reminders anything you like.
+Created a personalized TO-DO list.

+You can add your tasks/events/reminders anything you like.
-After adding you can click the check-box to see if that's done or not.
+1. After adding you can click the check-box to see if that's done or not.
 Also you can delete the entry in the TO-DO list.
-I've used HTML, CSS, JavaScript for the development of this TO-DO list.
+2. I've used HTML, CSS, JavaScript for the development of this TO-DO list.